Office of Inspector General

 In accordance with the Americans with Disabilities Act, if you need a special accommodation to participate in the proceeding, you should contact the Appeal Hearings Section no later than seven days prior to the hearing.

-How do I file a complaint of discrimination relating to my Food Assistance benefits?
+How do I file a complaint of discrimination relating to my SNAP benefits?

-If your request for hearing is related to your application for/or receipt of Food Assistance benefits in accordance with federal laws and U.S. Department of Agriculture (USDA) policy, the Department is prohibited from discrimination on the basis of race, color, national origin, age, sex, disability, political beliefs, or religion.
-To file a complaint of discrimination write to: USDA Director, Office of Civil Rights Room 326-W, Whitten Building, 1400 Independence Avenue, S.W., Washington, D.C.
-20250-9410, or call 202-720-5964.
+If your hearing request is related to your application for/or receipt of SNAP benefits in accordance with federal laws and U.S. Department of Agriculture (USDA) policy, the Department is prohibited from discriminating on the basis of race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity.